jerobado/Study/ASP.NET Core/README.md

 - external HTTP server outside your ASP.NET Core application (i.e. IIS, Apache HTTP, NGINX, etc.)

 **Route template**
 - is a URL pattern that is used to match against request URLs.
-They're strings of fixed values, like `/test`.
+They're strings of fixed values, i.e. `/test`
-- they can have placeholders for variables that can contain optional values
+- they can have placeholders for variables that can contain optional values, i.e. `/test/{id?}`

 **Route values**
 - are the values extracted from a URL based on a given route template